talmolab/sleap/README.rst

 Linux
 -----

-No Linux conda packages are currently provided by the **sLEAP** channel.
+No Linux conda packages are currently provided by the **SLEAP** channel.
 However, installing via :code:`pip` should not be difficult on most Linux systems.
 The first step is to get a working version of TensorFlow installed in your Python environment.
 Follow official directions for installing TensorFlow_ with GPU support.
-Once TensorFlow is installed, simple issue the following command to install **sLEAP**
+Once TensorFlow is installed, simple issue the following command to install **SLEAP**

 .. _TensorFlow: https://www.tensorflow.org/install/gpu